gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+Note that the [ivy schema](http://ant.apache.org/ivy/schemas/ivy.xsd) demands that any extra info elements be added after any child elements of 'info' that are defined in the schema (e.g. description or ivyauthor).
+This means that any [withXml()](javadoc/org/gradle/api/publish/ivy/IvyModuleDescriptorSpec.html#withXml%28org.gradle.api.Action%29) actions must take care to insert any schema-defined 'info' child elements before any extra 'info' elements that may have been added.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.